 Supply Chain Violations due to coronavirus

 However, over time, it became clear that the economic consequences could be longer-lasting.
-Starbucks, Toyota, Royal Caribbean Cruises and several other companies have partially suspended operations in China.
+Starbucks, Toyota, Royal Caribbean Cruises, and several other companies have partially suspended operations in China.

 This is especially true for the technology sector.
 Concerns over supply disruptions have affected shares in companies such as Sharp and Foxconn (an iPhone component supplier).
 Overall the situation is not good for almost all countries.
-In the start people considered coronavirus as a local epidemic, they took it light.
+In the start people considered coronavirus as a local epidemic, they took it lightly.

 Ultimately, coronavirus affected many countries.
 It started killing people.
 We did not take safety measures in the beginning, that’s why today there is a big disaster.
-Now, we are all trapped into this vicious circle of fear.
+Now, we are all trapped in this vicious circle of fear.

-Click this link for coronavirus worldwide update
+Click this link for a coronavirus worldwide update

 Big Losses in the travel industry

 The countries neighboring China are also concerned about the sharp decline in the flow of tourists from China.
-Usually during the festive period, many Chinese tourists come to the island of Phuket in Thailand, and without them, the local economy could lose up to $ 1.5 billion, according to the forecasts of the Thai Ministry of Tourism.
+Usually, during the festive period, many Chinese tourists come to the island of Phuket in Thailand, and without them, the local economy could lose up to $ 1.5 billion, according to the forecasts of the Thai Ministry of Tourism.

-According to Natixis Investment Bank, Singapore, along with Hong Kong, Macau and Taiwan, is one of the most popular destinations that can be most affected by coronavirus.
+According to Natixis Investment Bank, Singapore, along with Hong Kong, Macau, and Taiwan, is one of the most popular destinations that can be most affected by a coronavirus.
 The conditions are not going to be better in the coming one or two weeks.
 It needs months to compensate for the losses.

 According to the forecasts of bank analysts, the consequences for the regional and global travel industry will be more serious than in the past.
 It can affect the lives of millions of people.
 We should note that after this epidemic there is another phase of recovery.
-Economic stability and health safety precautions are going to demand huge cost and efforts from each government.
+Economic stability and health safety precautions are going to demand huge costs and efforts from each government.